xtaci/dppk/README.md

 ## Acknowledgments

-Special thanks to the authors of the research paper for their groundbreaking work on HPPK and its applications in KEM and DS.
+Special thanks to the authors of the research paper for their groundbreaking work on DPPK.